slaclab/FACET2-Bmad-PyTao/README.md

 * **`Example - Basic introduction.ipynb`** – runs a short Bmad simulation with a reference lattice and beam file.
 It also introduces some basic functionality like reading and setting magnets using control system units, phasing linacs, etc.
 * **`Example - IMPACT-T beam generation.ipynb`** – performs a full S2E run that generates the input beam with IMPACT‑T before tracking it through the lattice.
 * **`Example - Final focus tuning.ipynb`** – demonstrates the final focus optics optimizer to pick magnet settings to achieve desired Twiss
-* **`Example - Multiparticle racking optimization.ipynb`** – demonstrates optimization constrained by real-world hardware limits of a multiparticle tracked beam
+* **`Example - Multiparticle tracking optimization.ipynb`** – demonstrates optimization constrained by real-world hardware limits of a multiparticle tracked beam
-* **`Example - Solution postprocessing and analysis.ipynb`** – postprocessing and analysis of both the beam throughout the lattice
+* **`Example - Solution postprocessing and analysis.ipynb`** – postprocessing and analysis of the beam throughout the lattice
 * **`Example - Beam visualization.nb`** – Mathematica notebook for advanced beam visualization and analysis, including 3D animation generation
 * **`Example - Optimization progress dashboard.nb`** – Mathematica companion notebook which visualizes optimization progress, e.g. parameter sensitivities and convergence
 * **`Example - Jitter study.py`** – Parallel computation of many simulations with parameters subject to jitter, informed by real-world measurements

 Launch Jupyter, open one of these notebooks and run all cells to verify the installation.

+### Tests

+When run, "Example" notebooks should reproduce the figures and results of the notebooks in the repo, up to random error resulting from RNG subsampling

 ## Repository layout